corda/corda-docs-portal/content/en/archived-docs/corda-os/4.7/api-stability-guarantees.md

 # API stability guarantees

-Corda makes certain commitments about what parts of the Corda 4 API will preserve stability as they change and which will not.
+Corda makes certain commitments about which parts of the Corda 4 API will preserve stability and which will not.
 Over time, more of the Corda 4 API will fall under the stability guarantees.
-Thus, APIs can be categorized in the following 2 broad categories:
+Thus, APIs can be categorized in the following two broad categories:

 * **public APIs**, for which API/[ABI](https://en.wikipedia.org/wiki/Application_binary_interface) stability guarantees are provided.
 See: [Public API](#public-api)
 * **non-public APIs**, for which no stability guarantees are provided.
 See: [Non-public API (experimental)](#non-public-api)